Back to Blog

 The Convergence of Digital and Physical

-Perhaps the most significant trend is the convergence of digital and physical information discovery.
+Digital and physical information discovery are converging.
 Augmented reality interfaces allow users to point their devices at real-world objects and receive information instantly, not just shopping links, but rich contextual overlays.
 Point at Iolani Palace, the historical landmark in Honolulu, Hawaii, and see historical images, architectural details, stories from different eras layered over the present view.

 This convergence means that optimization strategies must account for both digital content and physical presence.
-The retrieval layer approach addresses this by focusing on the underlying information processing systems that power both digital and physical discovery methods.
+The two-layer approach addresses this by focusing on the underlying information processing systems that power both digital and physical discovery methods.

 Cross-Platform Content Performance